CodeToCAD/CodeToCAD/README.md

 Please refer to the [CodeToCAD repo](https://github.com/CodeToCad/CodeToCAD) for more information about this CodeToCAD.

+## Cloning

+This repository contains a submodule.
+Clone it using `git clone --recurse-submodules -j8 git@github.com:CodeToCad/CodeToCad-Blender.git`

 ## Setup

 The easiest way to use this BlenderProvider is to enable the addon in Blender: